dockstore/cwlavro/README.md

 Releases starting with v1.0 support CWL v1.0

+This depends on cwltool to parse CWL documents into avro (before this takes avro documents and transforms them into Java objects).

+Install it with the following commands (may differ depending on your distribution of Linux).

+    pip install --user setuptools==24.0.3
+    pip install --user cwl-runner cwltool==1.0.20160712154127 schema-salad==1.14.20160708181155 avro==1.8.1

 # CWL Java SDK

 This demonstrates how to auto-generate Java classes from the CWL specification.